Provident Fund Dilemma: Does Your PF Still Earn Interest If Left Untouched?

 nairvidhu

-What happens to PF if it is neither withdrawn nor transferred.
-I mean will the interest continue to get creditted to PF accounts as many year as possible if no transaction is taking place.
+I mean, will the interest continue to get credited to PF accounts for as many years as possible if no transaction is taking place?

 Vidya